uclahs-cds/pipeline-call-sSNV/README.md

 | report.html, timeline.html, trace.txt          | .html & .txt | Nextflow logs                 |

 #### How to run the pipeline
-1. Download the stable release [here](https://github.com/uclahs-cds/pipeline-call-sSNV/releases) or the development version by cloning the GitHub repository to your machine.
+1. Using the [stable release](https://github.com/uclahs-cds/pipeline-call-sSNV/releases) stored under `/hot/software/pipeline/pipeline-call-sSNV/Nextflow/release/` or the development version by cloning the GitHub repository to your machine.
-2. Fill in the params section of the [config file](nextflow.config).
+2. Fill in the params section of the [config file](config/template.config) and [input YAML](input/call-sSNV-template.yaml)
 3. Run the pipeline using the [Nextflow submission script](https://github.com/uclahs-cds/tool-submit-nf) with the command below:
 ```bash
 python path/to/submit_nextflow_pipeline.py \